LIBERATING FOOTBALL TRAVEL

 A decent choice to start or finish any pub crawl would be the Harbour Lights, comprising two spacious bars and function room.
 Pub games, social events and occasional live music feature on different nights of the week.

-By the bank buildings lining Broad Street, Bailie’s reopened in 2017 for TV sport, pool and darts.
+By the bank buildings lining Broad Street, Bailie’s offers TV sport, pool and darts, as well as quiz nights if you happen to be passing through.

 Nearer to the bus terminus, the Cross Keys is the main Wetherspoons in town, set in a former chapel.
-Nearby Mambo’s is the local nightclub, opening at 9pm from Thursdays to Saturdays, with free admission before midnight.
+Nearby Mambo’s is the local nightclub, opening at 9pm five evenings a week.

 Where to stay